ultravideo/uvgComm/BUILDING.md

 ## Building Kvazzup

 Kvazzup is a [Qt 6](https://www.qt.io/product/qt6) application which has several libraries as dependencies and uses [CMake](https://cmake.org/) as its build system.
 To make building easier, the CMake system has been set up in such a way that it automatically downloads the dependencies which are not easily available on the system, making building Kvazzup simple on both Linux with GCC and Windows with Microsoft Visual Studio.
+Building Kvazzup has been tested on x86_64 and that is at this point the only officially supported architecture.

 The primary methods for installing dependencies are
 * 1) preinstall by user (Linux)